raphaelmansuy/digital_palace/README.md

 I created my Digital Palace as a public platform for self-expression, reflection, and sharing my memories.
 It is where I openly document my thoughts, experiences, milestones, creative works - my personal journey.

 My Digital Palace allows me to write journal entries, upload multimedia, record audio, and categorize content by date and themes.
-The tools help me capture memories to share publicly.
+The tools help me capture toughts to share publicly.

 With my palace being public, anyone can read my entries, view my content, and leave comments to connect with me and others in my community.
 I enjoy fostering this open dialogue and discussion around my shared stories.

 In summary, my Digital Palace provides an engaging platform for public self-expression, reflection, and sharing memories.
-It is a chronicle of my personal growth and achievements - my own digital brain available to all.

 [Raphaël MANSUY](https://www.linkedin.com/in/raphaelmansuy/)

 ![Digital Palace](./00-assets/lamacard.png)

 ### AI Engineering